 On my skin Bois Sensual has vanilla and woods immediately, with a rich autumnal heat that I could have sworn was amber.
 This smells very similar to Parfums Gres Ambre de Cabochard.

 In fact there is no amber, and don’t let the fact that I have just compared it to three other scents give the impression that this is generic.
-It’s a crowd pleaser yes, but I find it both contemporary and rich.
+It’s a crowd pleaser yes, but I find it both rich and contemporary .

 Oddly enough, this rich warm scent claims to have only three notes: Iris, vanilla and patchouli, but I found woods and amber framing everything right from the start.
 The iris was harder to find, but iris and I have a chequered relationship anyway.